 Carers First and the Lincolnshire County Council Customer Service Centre work together to deliver the Lincolnshire Carers Service.
 The customer service centre provides telephone based information and support around your caring role, and Carers First work directly with carers in local communities across Lincolnshire so you can live your life to the fullest.
 They offer services to support you at every stage of your caring journey to help you find the balance in your life you wish to achieve.

 The Lincolnshire Carers Service may be able to give you further advice.
-If you need to talk to someone about your caring role, call 01522 782224 (8am to 6pm, Monday to Friday).

 Further help and support for you in your caring role is available on the Carers First website.